nobodyatall648/Cheat-Sheet/Escape_euidLimitedShell_to_uidShell/readme.md

 1) using public key authentication technique to escape

--check the .ssh if we have write permission on authorized_keys
+\t-check the .ssh if we have write permission on authorized_keys

--write our own public key into the authorized_keys file
+\t-write our own public key into the authorized_keys file

--ssh into the user with our own private key
+\t-ssh into the user with our own private key

-//notes: the public/private key can be generated using ssh-keygen
+\t//notes: the public/private key can be generated using ssh-keygen

 2) using python to setreuid to escape

-current setup:
+\tcurrent setup:

-  euid user: 1000(Eve)
+\t\teuid user: 1000(Eve)

-  uid user: 33 (www-data)
+\t\tuid user: 33 (www-data)

-rough idea how it works executing step by step:
+\trough idea how it works executing step by step:
 ```
 $python
 >>import os